mbentley/buildkit-repo/README.md

 # create builder
 docker buildx create --name bk-test1 --driver-opt "image=moby/buildkit:v0.11.2" --node bk-test1 &&  docker buildx inspect --bootstrap bk-test1 &&  docker buildx use bk-test1

-# do a loop 3x just to be able to see multiple image changes
+# do a loop 3x just to be able to see multiple image changes; running twice will show it though
 for LOOP in {1..3}
 do
   # build base